 Employment in traditional middle-class jobs has fallen sharply over the last few decades.
 At the same time, middle-class wages have been stagnant.
 This column reviews recent research on job polarisation and presents a new study that explicitly links job polarisation with the changes in workers' wages.
 Job polarisation has a substantial negative effect on middle-skill workers.

-Shimelse Ali, Uri Dadush 02 June 2012
+Shimelse Ali, Uri Dadush, Saturday, June 2, 2012

 According to the broadest measure, anyone who is not poor is part of the middle class – that could mean that anyone living on more than $2 a day.
 This column suggests a more sensible measure: anyone who owns a car.
 Based on this measure, the global middle class looks quite different.